This blog post & shop widgets use affiliate links.

-I’ve been testing out the new Everlane Boss Boot in ReKnit in Black for the past few weeks – walks with the family, trips to the shops to pick up groceries and dropping off/picking up the kids to and from school and day care on foot.
+I’ve been testing out the new Everlane Boss Boot in ReKnit in both Black and Caper Green (a khaki-greyish hue that I love) for the past few weeks – walks with the family, trips to the shops to pick up groceries and dropping off/picking up the kids to and from school and day care on foot.
 (Sydney’s Spring has thankfully delivered some cooler days to enable me to do so!)
 The boots are made from Everlane’s signature ReKnit fabric (a textured recycled polyester made from renewed plastic bottles) and finished off with a leather trim.
-They also come in a caper green (a khaki-greyish hue), sand (a light nude) and brandy rose (a warm rust).
+They also come in sand (a light nude) and brandy rose (a warm rust).

 Fabric & Design